Essential Materials for Suzuki flute students

 For continuing students:

-Each student will need their own relevant Suzuki Book and CD volumes, as well as a book of technical studies.
+Each student will need their own relevant Suzuki Book and CD volumes (these are now available for purchase electronically on iTunes), as well as a book of technical studies.

-As students progress, we work through all the Suzuki Flute School Books (up to Book 14).
+As students progress, we work through all the Suzuki Flute School Books (up to Book 11 and then Post Book).
 These books take the flute player through progressive flute repertoire, which includes major works such as the two Mozart Concertos and the Ibert Concerto.

 Each student will need a music stand for practice at home.
-Having a dedicated space for daily music practice is highly encouraged.
+Having a dedicated time and space for daily music practice is essential for your child's progress.